-- Demonstrated ability to pay rent on time and in full; 4 - 4 Demonstrated ability to live peacefully with others; - 4 Followed the rules and regulations of rental companies; - 4 Kept rental unit in a manner which did not create an unsafe or unhealthy environment or pose a health danger to other residents; - 4 Kept rental unit undamaged; - 4 No history of receiving notices for lease violations; - + + + Gave sufficient notice of intent to vacate; - No noise complaints; - No disturbances or illegal activities; - 4 No unpaid Non-Sufficient Funds (NSF) checks; - 4 No unauthorized household members - 4 No blatant disrespectful, disruptive or antisocial behavior toward the management or staff, the property, or other applicants/residents - 4 No sales of narcotics - No eviction for cause with exception off documented medical hardship 4 - No destruction or theft of property 4 - No acts that threaten the health, safety or welfare of other residents 4
+- Demonstrated ability to pay rent on time and in full; - ♣ Demonstrated ability to live peacefully with others; - ♣ Followed the rules and regulations of rental companies; - Kept rental unit in a manner which did not create an unsafe or unhealthy environment or pose a health danger to other residents; - ♣ Kept rental unit undamaged; - ♣ No history of receiving notices for lease violations; - Gave sufficient notice of intent to vacate; - No noise complaints; - No disturbances or illegal activities; - ♣ No unpaid Non-Sufficient Funds (NSF) checks; - ♣ No unauthorized household members - No blatant disrespectful, disruptive or antisocial behavior toward the management or staff, the property, or other applicants/residents - ♣ No sales of narcotics - No eviction for cause with exception off documented medical hardship - ♣ No destruction or theft of property - ♣ No acts that threaten the health, safety or welfare of other residents above.

-Applicants who have past evictions or negative landlord references strictly for nonpayment of rent, but who now have a verified payee to guarantee timely rent payment, will not be automatically declined under the eviction or rental history criterion described above.
 However, subject to reasonable accommodations, applicants will be declined for evictions for other causes.

+Applicants who have past evictions or negative landlord references strictly for non-payment of rent, but who now have a verified payee to guarantee timely rent payment, will not be automatically declined under the eviction or rental history criterion described